 Methods to reduce the peak-to-average-power ratio

-This amendment modifies the IEEE 802.11 MAC to support the ELC PHY and multi-link operation.

-This amendment provides for compatibility with legacy IEEE 802.11 devices operating in the identified optical bands.
+This amendment provides for compatibility with legacy Light Communications (LC) devices as defined in IEEE Std 802.11bb-2023™ operating in the identified optical bands.

 Is the completion of this standard contingent upon the completion of another standard?
 No